component/textarea-caret-position/README.md

 ## TODO

 * Add tests.
-* Test IE compatibility - see [this](http://stackoverflow.com/questions/16212871/get-the-offset-position-of-the-caret-in-a-textarea-in-pixels).
-Consider adding IE-specific code if it avoids the necessity of creating the faux div.
+* Consider adding [IE-specific code](http://stackoverflow.com/questions/16212871/get-the-offset-position-of-the-caret-in-a-textarea-in-pixels) if it avoids the necessity of creating the mirror div and might fix #14.

 ## License